Frequently Asked Questions

 - Amber: Studied marine biology & chemistry in undergrad and grad school.
 Worked as a marine biologist before transitioning to data/data journalism.

-- Caitlyn: Started in psychology and neuroscience research—ended up with a Bachelors in computer science (focus in data science and journalism).
-Worked in music journalism throughout college.
-Currently a part-time Masters in data visualisation student.
+- Caitlyn: Started in psychology / neuroscience research—ended up with a Bachelors in computer science (focus data science / journalism) and a Masters in data visualization.
+Worked heavily in music journalism throughout college.
+Spent a couple years transitioning into management as Studio Lead for Polygraph.

 - Ilia: Studied psychology and political science before pursuing psychological research in graduate school; took a detour into freelance journalism before finding data-driven storytelling through Columbia's Lede program.

 - Jan: Began journalism career covering middle school sports for the local paper while in high school.
 Studied journalism & photojournalism in college.
 First job was doing newspaper page design.
 Transitioned to web design and data journalism from there.